 - Scrape the dough onto a well-floured board, pat it out a bit and sprinkle the strawberries and chocolate chips over the top.
 Fold over the dough a few times to mix the fruit and chocolate.
 If any escape, just spread them back over the top and press them in as you pat it down.

 Dust a board with flour and keep some flour on hand for more dusting as needed.
 Take out a 2 1/2 inch biscuit cutter.

 Pat all the dough in a rough circle 3/4 inch high.
 Then grease and flour your cutter and press straight down into the dough, punching out the shape.

 Continue until you run out of dough, dusting the cutter with more flour in between cuts.
 You can gather the remaining dough and repeat the patting and cutting process once.

 - If you wish, add a few chocolate chips or strawberries to the top of the scones before baking.

-If you don't have buttermilk, you can use ½ cup plain yogurt (not greek style) mixed with ¼ cup milk.
+- Buttermilk substitution: If you don't have buttermilk, you can use 1/2 cup plain yogurt (not Greek style) mixed with 1/4 cup milk.